bag-cnag/biodm/docs/user_manual.rst

 This section describes how your Users may communicate with the API once it is deployed.

-The examples are demonstrating using curl, but they are free to use any HTTP library out there.
+The examples are demonstrating using ``curl``, but they are free to use any HTTP library out there.

+Integration tests located at ``src/tests/integration`` are also providing plenty of resources.

 Base routes
 -----------